dfsp-spirit/ptgl-openapi/README.md

 This repository contains a formal API specification for the public API of the PTGL, written according to the [OpenAPI standard](https://www.openapis.org/).

 Of course, this specification can be used by programmers to manually create clients.
-However, it can also be used with tools like Swagger to automatically generate API documentation as well as API clients in more than a dozen programming languages.
+However, it can also be used with tools like Swagger to *automatically* generate API documentation as well as API clients in more than a dozen programming languages.

-You can find this specification [here on swaggerhub](https://app.swaggerhub.com/apis/TimSchaefer/PTGL-API/1.0.0) and try the API live, generate documenation and clients.
+You can find this specification [here on swaggerhub](https://app.swaggerhub.com/apis/TimSchaefer/PTGL-API/1.0.0) and try the API live, generate documentation and clients.